What is it?

 Is Norrøna going to stop using PFAS (PFC) in the future?

-Norrøna has made a commitment to phase out PFAS from our products by the end of 2020.
+Norrøna has made a commitment to phase out PFAS from our products by the end of 2020 and in 2018 69 % of our proucts with DWR are PFC-free.
 You can find this goal and our other CSR goals on this page.